NotAlexNoyle/Purpur/README.md

 - Prevents pufferfish.yml, server.properties, config/paper-world.yml, config/paper-world-defaults.yml, and config/paper-global.yml from being written to by the server.
 - Suppresses "lost connection" messages from the console.
-- Backports PaperMC patch [0931 "Improve tag parser handling"](https://github.com/PaperMC/Paper-archive/blob/ver/1.21.4/patches/server/0931-Improve-tag-parser-handling.patch) (2024-02-05, never released for the 1.19.4 branch) to mitigate the NBT-bomb / tab-complete / translatable-recursion class of denial-of-service and world-corruption vectors against unauthenticated joined players.
-See the [deliverable comparison](#security-backport-of-papermc-patch-0931) below.

 EXPERIMENTAL (may break things):

 - Keep chunks loaded while a villager is being cured.

-- Security backport of PaperMC patch 0931:

-`patches/server/0316-Improve-tag-parser-handling.patch` (1026 lines, 8 source files + 7 JUnit test classes) backports the applicable hunks of upstream PaperMC patch 0931 to the 1.19.4 source tree, with three intentional deviations from upstream that match the kit acceptance criteria more strictly or close gaps that upstream Paper also has.
+- Backports PaperMC patch [0931 "Improve tag parser handling"](https://github.com/PaperMC/Paper-archive/blob/ver/1.21.4/patches/server/0931-Improve-tag-parser-handling.patch) (2024-02-05, never released for the 1.19.4 branch) to mitigate the NBT-bomb / tab-complete / translatable-recursion class of denial-of-service and world-corruption vectors against unauthenticated joined players.
+Includes tests, and three intentional deviations from upstream that match the acceptance criteria more strictly or close gaps that upstream Paper also has.

 | Property | Upstream Paper 0931 | true-og/Purpur 0316 |
 |---|---|---|